ParkPal Case study header - three mobile screens of the app ParkPal

 Planner Patty – scenario

-The core layout and content organization will focus on cards, filters, and swipeable interaction patterns.
+• Exploration of the core layout and patterns focused on cards, filters, and swipeable interaction patterns

 Mid-fi wireframes